quicwg/base-drafts/draft-ietf-quic-recovery.md

 receiver MAY send an immediate ACK when a missing packet begins exceeding the peer's reordering threshold in packets to accelerate fast retransmit.
-Time threshold loss detection does not require any special ACK generation to accelerate fast retransmit because it uses a timer.
+Time threshold loss detection does not require any special ACK generation to accelerate fast retransmit, because it uses a timer.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response